DeFi Exploit Tax Guide: Deducting Stolen & Lost Crypto

 DeFi Under Siege: When Hacks Hit Your Wallet

 The world of decentralized finance (DeFi) is rife with innovation, but also with risk.
 Billions of dollars have been lost to sophisticated exploits, smart contract vulnerabilities, and rug pulls.
+In Q1 2025 alone, over $1.6 billion was reportedly lost to hacks and exploits across DeFi and centralized exchanges.
+High-profile incidents include the reported $1.5 billion Bybit breach and the $270 million Drift Protocol exploit, where attackers drained liquidity pools and left thousands of liquidity providers with near-worthless positions in a matter of minutes.
 When these events occur, they can trigger a chain reaction, causing investors to pull liquidity and destabilizing entire ecosystems.

 From a tax perspective, it's crucial to distinguish between different types of losses: